hashicorp/design-system/wiki/Website-Markdown.md

 #### Video

-Video assets are not natively supported in markdown, but you can easily insert a `.mp4` or similar file type into a markdown with a basic understanding of HTML:
+Video assets are not natively supported in markdown, but you can easily insert an MP4 or similar file type into a markdown file with a basic understanding of HTML:

 ```md
 <video width="100%" controls loop>